Daniel040704/PrivacyPolicy/README.md

 #### Access Control

-Access to data is restricted using **Firebase Security Rules**.
+Access to user data is restricted using **Firebase Security Rules**.
 Each user can access **only their own data**.

 #### Secrets Protection

-All access tokens, API keys, and credentials (including Telegram bot tokens and Firebase keys) are securely stored using **Firebase Secret Manager**.
+All access tokens, API keys, and credentials (including Telegram bot tokens and Firebase keys) are securely stored using **Google Firebase Secret Manager** or equivalent secure storage mechanisms.

 ---